rlmv/md-insert/README.md

 Pandoc Markdown extension for inserting file contents into code blocks.
-Reads the specified files and inserts them as separate codeblock.
-Works on the Pandoc AST.
+Inserts the specified files as codeblocks, one codeblock per file.
+Built to keep external source code synced with embedded versions in lecture notes.

 Markdown syntax:

 	[[ filename1 (filename2) ... ]]

-Call it as a pandoc filter:
+Called as a pandoc filter:

      pandoc --filter ./insert.py